Vuvek/React-Test-Task/README.md

-# Analytics project
+# Form Project
-This repository contains Data Visulization Task developed using React.JS and Type Script.
+This repository contains UI of the Form.

 # Getting Started with Create React App